dgiunchi/ubiq.genie4storytelling/Server/samples/apps/storytelling/README.md

-# Voice-based Texture Generation Sample
+# Storytelling Sample

-This guide demonstrates how to use the Ubiq-Genie framework to create an application that generates textures based on voice commands.
-Users also have the option to specify target objects using ray-based selection.
+This guide demonstrates how to use the Ubiq-Genie framework to create an application that generates an immersive storytelling within Ubiq environment.

 ## Prerequisites